 The call takes place late in the fall and is open to prominent, independent researhers in all disciplines, whose dissertation was presented not more than 10 years ago (with the possible deduction of parental leave, illness, clinical service or military service).
-Qualification requirements for election are scientific excellence and an expressed engagement in Young Academy of Sweden's areas of interest.
-We welcome applicants with an international background.
-Applications can be written in Swedish or English, however the Academy's working language is Swedish and it is required to understand spoken Swedish to be able to be involved in the Academy's work.
+Qualification requirements for election are scientific excellence and an expressed engagement near Young Academy of Sweden's areas of interest.
+Furthermore, we also welcome applicants with an international background.
+Applications can be written in Swedish or English.

-An interdisciplinary panel, new each year, of members from the Young Academy of Sweden, sometimes with the help of external expertise, examines applications and call a number of candidates for interview on 20 April.
+An interdisciplinary panel, new each year, of members from the Young Academy of Sweden, sometimes with the help of external expertise, examines applications and call a number of candidates for interviews in mid-April.
 The interviews are conducted as group discussions.
-The new members are presented on 3 June, and then the term of office begins which is five years without the possibility of reelection.
+The new members are presented at the end of May at the annual celebration, and then the term of office begins which is five years without the possibility of reelection.

 Transdisciplinary discussions at the Academy meeting in September, preparing a proposal for the Research and Innovation Bill 2015.
 Academy meetings are two-day residential gatherings currently held four times per year.
 The venue rotates between cities around Sweden and abroad to enable the academy to meet significant people and institutions in their local environments.

 “I want to work to improve and make the career paths more clear for young researchers in Sweden.
 Are you a young researcher with suggestions for what can be improved, please contact us – we represent you!
 I also want to contribute to widen young people's image of who are and who can become a researcher; and to make higher education and research careers a visible alternative for young people even from areas and backgrounds with less academic traditions and expectations.
 My experience is that basic research questions have the ability to unite people from all over the world, and I think we could do more to exploit it at community level.”